JuliaConstraints/LocalSearchSolvers.jl/docs/src/quickstart.md

 Finally add the following constraints,
 * all marks have a different value
 * marks are ordered (optional)
-* finally, no two pairs of marks are the same distance appart
+* finally, no two pairs of marks are the same distance apart

 ```julia
 @constraint(model, X in AllDifferent()) # different marks